SimBoex/WebScrapingProjects/project_1/README.md

 - `webbrowser`

 ### Common Issue
-- **HTTPError: 403 Client Error: Forbidden for url**: This error often occurs when a Cloudflare-protected website detects automated traffic and denies access.
+- **HTTPError: 403 Client Error: Forbidden for url**: This error often occurs when a Cloudflare-protected website detects automated traffic and denies access (identified using the method response.raise_for_status())

 ### Solution: Setting a Fake User Agent